UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-gateway/README.md

 npm
 ```

+Usage instructions:
-* Copy this to your computer
+* Copy this project to your computer
-* Open a terminal in this directory
+* Open a terminal in the project directory
-* Run `npm install`
+* Run `npm install` once
 * Run `node gateway`

 The basic config uses baudrate 9600 and UART messages end in '\0'.